zonArt/openlp/documentation/manual/source/dualmonitors.rst

 resolution, and position.
 OpenLP works best projecting to the monitor on the right.

-Linux Systems Using Nvida Drivers
+Linux Systems Using nVida Drivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This guide is for users of the proprietary Nvidia driver on Linux Distributions.